Peles Castle through the ages | The jewel of Romanian royalty

 Where Romania’s royal dream rose into a fairytale fortress

 Perched in the fairytale town of Sinaia, Romania, Peles Castle is a Neo-Renaissance jewel built by King Carol I. More than a royal summer retreat, it became a symbol of modern Romania’s birth.
 Today, its opulent interiors, fascinating history, and mountain backdrop make it one of Europe’s most enchanting castles.
-On this page, you’ll discover its story, and your visit will feel all the more magical.
+On this page, you’ll discover its story, and plan your visit to Peles Castle will feel all the more magical.

 Peles Castle timeline